bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-crazyflie-2-x.md

 {% endsi_step %}

 {% si_step connect to the Crazyflie; connect-pc-client %}
+* In the Crazyflie client choose the correct __Address__.
+The default one is 0xE7E7E7E7E7.
+To figure out or change the __Address__ of your Crazyflie, you can follow the [radio address configuration](/documentation/repository/crazyflie-clients-python/master/userguides/userguide_client/#radio-address-configuration) guide.
-* In the Crazyflie client click the __Scan__ button in top left corner.
+* Then click the __Scan__ button in top left corner.
 The radio settings for your Crazyflie is displayed in the drop-down list.
 * Choose your Crazyflie from the drop-down list.

 {% img Connect dialog; wide; /images/getting-started/connect_to_the_crazyflie.PNG %}